...

 a.
 Muscle Strain: Chest pain can result from chest muscle pulling or injury to the chest muscles, often due to heavy lifting or physical exertion.

-.
-Costochondritis: Costochondritis symptoms are a result of the inflammation of the cartilage that connects a rib to the breastbone, causing localized chest pain.
+b.
+Costochondritis: Costochondritis is the inflammation of the cartilage that connects a rib to the breastbone, causing localized chest pain.

 Possible Treatments for Chest Pain